-- 4.1 CNA Fees Report.
-The CNA Fees Report shall include the following: - 1.
-Each fee charged pursuant to Section 51-3.5 of title 41, Code of Federal Regulations; - 2.
+4.1 : CNA Fees Report.
+The CNA Fees Report shall include the following:

+- 1. Each fee charged pursuant to Section 51-3.5 of title 41, Code of Federal Regulations; - 2.
 Each NPA charged a fee pursuant to Section 51-3.5 of title 41, Code of Federal Regulations; and - 3.
-For each fee charged, for each government order, include name of NPA, description of product or service ordered, ordering government agency, order price (total), and contract award ID associated with any order, where applicable. - 4.2 CNA Expenditure Report.
-The CNA Expenditures Report shall include the following: - 1.
-Employee Salaries (total), including executive salaries; - 2.
-Employee benefits, including executive benefits; - 3.
-Executive salaries; - 4.
-Executive benefits; - 5.
-Total Travel Expenses; - 6.
-Executive Travel; - 7.
-Lobbying; - 8.
-Advertising and Promotion; - 9.
-CNA reserve level (restricted and unrestricted); and - 10.
-Funds spent to support the efforts of the Commission, including a description of the activities, services, and products supplied to the Commission. - 4.3 Program Fee Expenditure Treatment and Reporting.
+For each fee charged, for each government order, include name of NPA, description of product or service ordered, ordering government agency, order price (total), and contract award ID associated with any order, where applicable.

+4.2 : CNA Expenditure Report.
+The CNA Expenditures Report shall include the following:

+- 1. Employee Salaries (total), including executive salaries;

+- 2. Employee benefits, including executive benefits;

+- 3. Executive salaries;

+- 4. Executive benefits;

+- 5. Total Travel Expenses;

+- 6. Executive Travel;

+- 7. Lobbying;

+- 8. Advertising and Promotion;

+- 9. CNA reserve level (restricted and unrestricted); and

+10. Funds spent to support the efforts of the Commission, including a description of the activities, services, and products supplied to the Commission.

+4.3 : Program Fee Expenditure Treatment and Reporting.
 Except as otherwise authorized by this Agreement, the JWOD Act, 41 U.S.C.
 Chapter 85, or implementing regulations 41 C.F.R.
-Chapter 51, Program Fee expenditures must meet the following general criteria to be allowable under this Agreement: - 1.
-Be necessary and reasonable for the performance of this Agreement and be allocable thereto under these principles; - 2.
-Not to include any of the following expenditures: - 3.
-Alcoholic beverages - 4.
-Bad debts if related to non-Program income - 5.
-Collections of improper payments - 6.
-Compensation and related fringe benefits for personal services - 7.
-Compensation and related fringe benefits for personal services (executive) - 8.
-Defense and prosecution of criminal and civil proceedings, claims, appeals and patent infringements related to CNA fraud or similar misconduct where such conduct is established.

-- 9. Exchange rates - 10.
-Fines, penalties, damages and other settlements - 11.
-Goods or services for personal use by CNA staff or Board members (does not include accommodations) - 12.
+Chapter 51, Program Fee expenditures must meet the following general criteria to be allowable under this Agreement:

+- 1. Be necessary and reasonable for the performance of this Agreement and be allocable thereto under these principles; - 2.
+Not to include any of the following expenditures:

+- a.
+Alcoholic beverages - b.
+Bad debts if related to non-Program income - c.
+Collections of improper payments - d.
+Compensation and related fringe benefits for personal services - e.
+Compensation and related fringe benefits for personal services (executive) - f.
+Defense and prosecution of criminal and civil proceedings, claims, appeals and patent infringements related to CNA fraud or similar misconduct where such conduct is established. - g.
+Exchange rates - h.
+Fines, penalties, damages and other settlements - i.
+Goods or services for personal use by CNA staff or Board members (does not include accommodations) - j.
 Taxes - 3.
 Be consistent with policies and procedures that apply uniformly to both Program and other activities of the CNA; - 4.
 Be accorded consistent treatment.
 A cost may not be assigned to this Agreement as a direct cost if any other cost incurred for the same purpose in like circumstances has been allocated to this Agreement as an indirect cost; - 5.
 Be determined in accordance with generally accepted accounting principles (GAAP), except, as otherwise provided; - 6.
 Not be included as a cost or used to meet cost sharing or matching requirements of any other federally-financed program in either the current or a prior period; and - 7.
 Be adequately documented.